 Many other children, like the starving babies in Africa, Asia and even a few in America, had it much worse than me.
 I will not feel sorry for myself any more.

 I choose now to take full responsibility for my life, even though I don’t understand it.
 I will not keep hating my father and my mother, and I choose to move on.

 Meanwhile, I support charities that deal with domestic violence and child abuse, and help prevent it and stop in others.
 Also, if I ever catch myself harming another person in any way, I will stop doing it because I know what it feels like.

 The point is that choices exist, and victimhood is a choice.
 In reality, it is a bad choice that keeps one angry, keeps one ill, and keeps one unhappy.

 VICTIMS CANNOT FORGIVE

 Many people advocate forgiveness after one has been harmed, raped, beaten up or taken advantage of in some other way.
 This website strongly suggests it.
 However, some people find forgiveness at the deepest levels very difficult to do.
 The reason is they are still victims and victims cannot forgive because they lack the power to do so.
 This is a key point in this article.
-Victims cannot forgive, as they lack the power to do so.
-SO IF YOU WANT TO FORGIVE THAT PERSON OR SITUATION OR EVENT BUT FIND YOU CANNOT, STOP WITH THE VICTIM ATTITUDE AND YOU WILL FIND FORGIVENESS MUCH EASIER AND SIMPLER.

 The reason for this is that to forgive means that you are “above” or beyond the situation, you can see what happened, and you are ready to move on.
 Victims are still deep in their situation, even if it happened years ago.
 So they cannot forgive, as they are not ready to move on and are not above or beyond the immediate situation.